would you like my help?

 What do I expect from clients and what should you expect from me?

-What is safer ?
+- Traceability and transparency – What is safer ?
 Uber and other taxi apps where everything is traceable, or a normal taxi?
-The traditional business world often falls down on the “his word vs my word” fallacy, where there is no trace due to an in person meeting.
+The traditional business world often falls down on the “his word vs my word” fallacy, where there is no trace due to an in-person meeting.
 That is one reason why online has taken off.
 With investing too, it is important for you, and me, to have traceability and transparency.

 In this section, I will deal with some frequently asked questions (FAQs).